-In this case, we are increasing the number of nodes in the cluster by $2 \times$.
+In this case, we are increasing the number of nodes in the cluster by $2\times$.
 This won't have an impact in the write performance because the maximum amount of shards per table in RethinkDB is 32 (RethinkDB will probably increase this limit in the future).
 What this provides is more CPU power (and storage for replicas, more about replication in the next section).
 We just halved the amount write units per node maintaining the same output.
 The IO in the nodes holding the primary replica is the same has Experiment D.2.1.

+- Number of nodes: 64

-• Number of processes: 2 process per node
+- Number of processes: 2 processes per node

-• Write units: $64 \times 2 = 128$ writes
+- Write units: $64 \times 2 = 128$ write units

-• Expected output: 2000 writes per second
+- Expected output: 2000 writes per second